rjperez94/DiagramEditor/README.md

 	it will draw a stand-alone line.
 	- if you mouse-press on a shape then drag and release on an empty space, line won't draw (and vice-versa)
-NOTE: stand-alone lines can be moved and resized
+<p> NOTE: stand-alone lines can be moved and resized
-NOTE: lines used as connectors will automatically adjust to where their connected shapes are.
+<p> NOTE: lines used as connectors will automatically adjust to where their connected shapes are.
 Connectors have triple the width of stand-alone lines

 ### Removing lines
 - Click on delete button
 - Click on line to delete
-NOTE: currentShape will be set to null and currentShapeIndex to -1
+<p> NOTE: currentShape will be set to null and currentShapeIndex to -1
-NOTE: lines used as connectors are independent to the two shapes they connect to.
+<p> NOTE: lines used as connectors are independent to the two shapes they connect to.

 E.g. shape1 is connected by line1 to shape2.
-If I delete shape 1 and 2,
-line1 won't deleted and will still be there.
+If I delete shape 1 and 2, line1 won't deleted and will still be there.
 There would be no way to move or resize line1.
 The only thing you can do is to delete it.

 ## Bugs
 - May be difficult for some people to resize with ultimate precision